 Read on to find out how "senior travel" in New Zealand may not be what you think it is!

-We all get to the point in life where galavanting around the world like a 20 something backpacker is not our thing anymore, but you've still got the travel bug and curiousity to see the world.
+We all get to the point in life where gallivanting around the world like a 20 something backpacker is not our thing anymore, but you've still got the travel bug and curiosity to see the world.

 You have a sense of adventure and you want to enjoy yourself, explore beautiful locations, hike through stunning scenery, learn about New Zealand culture but now you'd like a comfortable bed and a delicious meal at the end of the day.